 Author: Saadia Faruqi

 The primary character is Yasmin, a second-grader who is always in search of a quest.
 In one chapter, Yasmin becomes an explorer, in another a painter, and so on.
 The young girl has her imagination in full throttle, and her vivacious spirit truly makes her a charming character.
-It especially makes an excellent chapter book for second-grade girls.
+It especially makes an excellent chapter book for second-grade girls, testing their appetite to be creative and dreamy.

 Author: Herman Parish